OO gauge: Scaling and accuracy

-Some modellers use 00 track to represent the Irish gauge, where it is a scale 13+1/2 in too narrow.
+OO is also used to represent the Irish gauge, where it is a scale 13+1/2 in too narrow.

+Though they run on the same track, OO gauge and HO gauge models of the same prototype do not sit well together since the OO models are larger than the HO equivalent.

-These differences have led to the development of the finescale standards of EM gauge and Protofour.
+These differences have led to the development of the finescale standards of EM gauge and P4 standards.
+Nevertheless, it is possible to model using OO to standards that fall just short of finescale.